 We cannot do it without your help.
 That is why we’ve created guidelines for responsible recreation.
-Follow the guidelines on this page and do your bit to help us keep BC Parks clean, green, and peaceful.
+Follow the guidelines on this page and do your bit to help us keep BC Parks clean, green, and serene.

 Look on this page for information about: